cooper/ferret/doc/intro/8-lexical-variables.md

 # Lexical variables

-So far the only type of variables we've worked with are lexical.
+So far the only type of variables we've worked with is lexical.
 Recall what you learned about file scopes earlier.
 Similar rules apply to functions, `if` statements, `for` loops, and all sorts of constructs.

+Take a look at this.
 This is fine.

     $something = "I'm giving up on you"